SpaceApi/website/README.md

-# spacedirectory.org
+# spaceapi.io

-This are the sources for the Space Directory website.
+This are the sources for the SpaceAPI website.

 The website is generated using Pelican, a static site generator written in Python.
 This simplifies hosting and makes the website very fast.